firebolt55439/Katana/README.md

 - Responsive and visually appealing interface
 - Highly adaptable and extensible
 - Source components are modularized
-- React best-practices are used (mostly)
 - Everything runs client-side, only API being called to is TMDB
+- Can easily deploy to Heroku

 ## In The Works
 - Stable back-end API specification (in progress)